Purdue-CS193/homework-0-srushti-vai/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Srushti Vaidyanathan's First CS193 Homework
+1. _We learn important supplemental content related to our core classes._
+2. _The TAs are fun and a good break from regular lecture structure._
+3. _We get a week to do assignments and its not too heavy of a work load._

 ```markdown
 Syntax highlighted code block